-Natural brain booster hiding in plain sight
+The natural dementia fighter hiding in plain sight

 In a large telephone survey conducted in 2013 by the Centers for Disease Control (CDC), one in eight men and women over 60 years reported experiencing memory lapses that have been "happening more often or getting worse" over the past 12 months.
 Plus, 35 percent of these men and women said their confusion or memory loss interfered with their work, social activities, or ability to do household chores.